 It has long been known that men have a shorter life expectancy than women.
-Now, a new study finds that loss of the Y chromosome (LOY) in blood cells may be to blame for this discrepancy between the sexes.
+Now, a new finds that loss of the Y chromosome (LOY) in blood cells may be to blame for this discrepancy between the sexes.
 What’s more, loss of this chromosome may also lead to a higher mortality from cancer.

 The study, published in Nature Genetics, was the result of work conducted by four Swedish universities.
 The collaboration, dubbed Scifelab, included scientists from Karolinska Institutet, KTH Royal Institute of Technology, Stockholm University, and Uppsala University.